-6.3 Functions of the Cause for Concern Panel

-6.3.1 The functions of the Cause for Concern Panel are:

-a) To share expertise and disseminate good practice.

-- b) To consider cases of students, who are enrolled on a course leading directly to a professional qualification that gives the right to practise a particular profession, which are referred to the panel on either of the following grounds: - any conduct which may call into question a student's fitness to be admitted to and practise that profession; or - any health problem which may call into question a student's fitness to be admitted to and practise that profession. - c) To consider the suspension of students from placement. - d) To monitor action plans put in place by the Cause for Concern Panel or other staff members of the faculty. - e) To establish, as far as possible, the facts of the case, decide whether there is a prima facie case and if a full investigation is required. - f) To recommend the appointment of investigating officers. - 6.3.2 Following consideration of the case the panel may: - a) Dismiss the case where the allegation is determined not to have any substance. - b) Refer the case to be dealt with by other appropriate staff members of the faculty, eg personal tutor/course leader/head of school. - c) Put in place an action plan for the student. - d) Recommend that the head of school issues an informal verbal or written warning. - e) Refer the case to the Fitness to Practise Committee.
-This may be done concurrent with further investigations being conducted. - 6.3.3 The student may be asked to attend the Cause for Concern Panel meeting.
+- 6.3 Functions of the Cause for Concern Panel - 6.3.1 The functions of the Cause for Concern Panel are: - a) To share expertise and disseminate good practice. - b) To consider cases of students, who are enrolled on a course leading directly to a professional qualification that gives the right to practise a particular profession, which are referred to the panel on either of the following grounds: - any conduct which may call into question a student's fitness to be admitted to and practise that profession; or - any health problem which may call into question a student's fitness to be admitted to and practise that profession. - c) To consider the suspension of students from placement. - d) To monitor action plans put in place by the Cause for Concern Panel or other staff members of the faculty, either without investigation or as a result of an investigating officer's report. - e) To establish, as far as possible, the facts of the case, decide whether there is a prima facie case and if a full investigation is required to determine if there is a case for referral to the Fitness to Practise Committee. - 6.3.2 Following consideration of the case the panel may: - a) Dismiss the case where the allegation is determined not to have any substance. - b) Refer the case to be dealt with by other appropriate staff members of the faculty, eg personal tutor/course leader/head of school. - c) Recommend that an action plan is put in place for the student. - d) Recommend that the head of school issues an informal verbal or written warning. - e) Refer the case for a full investigation, following which a decision will be made on the most appropriate course of action, ie referral to a Fitness to Practise hearing or referral back to the Cause for Concern Panel, who will then make a decision on an outcome as detailed under a) to d) above . - 6.3.3 The student may be asked to attend the Cause for Concern Panel meeting.
 This will be an informal meeting to discuss the concerns of the panel and determine whether the student can be supported by the faculty or whether formal procedures will need to be instigated.
-The student is allowed to be supported at the meeting, for example by a friend or a representative of the Students' Union. - 6.3.4 The outcome of the Cause for Concern Panel will be provided to the student within 5 working days of the meeting either verbally or in writing.
+The student is allowed to be supported at the meeting, for example by a friend or a representative of the Students' Linion - 6.3.4 The outcome of the Cause for Concern Panel will be provided to the student within 5 working days of the meeting either verbally or in writing.
 Should the panel require further information in order to reach a decision the student will be informed of any delays. - 6.3.5 Students who do not respond to the measures put in place by the Cause for Concern Panel may be subject to referral to the Fitness to Practise Committee that may impose a more severe penalty. - 6.3.6 There is no opportunity to request a review of the decision of the Cause for Concern Panel.